senchalabs/docs-i18n/guides/drawing_and_charting/README.md

 #### Line

-The line series creates a line chart, an alternative to a bar chart for showing categorized numeric data that shows progression or regression.
+The Line series creates a line chart, an alternative to a bar chart for showing categorized numeric data that shows progression or regression.
 The following example shows a typical configuration object for the Line series:

     @example